ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_plugins.md

 6. The `storage` phase should handle everything during `kdbSet`:
    A plugin executed in the `storage` phase of `kdbSet` should store the entire `KeySet` they receive, such that in a future `kdbGet` they will load an equal `KeySet`.
    If such a plugin cannot handle the entire `KeySet` semantics (e.g., no metadata), the unsupported data should be removed in an earlier phase.
-   Either by the plugin itself, or by another plugin.
+   Either by the plugin itself, or by another plugin that is required by said plugin.

    If a plugin does encounter unsupported data during the `storage` phase, it should emit a warning and drop the unsupported data.